So, is it going to take us 30 years to get our civil rights in order too?? And until then I guess we have to just "IMAGINE"...................

 This is a society which is very much rooted to religion and "adat" or culture that forms their basis of everyday life.
 Respect is of primary important.
 Obedience is another strong trait.
 A community that has had it "easy" (You can read the "Malay Dilemma - Tun Dr M" to better understand this.) for a long long time.
 A community that is rather contented with what GOD and government provides and the drive to strive for more is lacking considerably.Likes:

 1. The Malay language. - The majority would consider speaking anything else among Malays as rude.2.
-Islamic rules/law. - Obeying the rules of the Quran/Hadith is mandatory to most.3.
-Food. - HALAL it is.
-Large variety and the more of it, the better.
+Islamic rules/law. - Obeying the rules of the Quran/Hadith is mandatory to most.Dislikes:

 1. Other languages. - Although this may be changing, (Can't really verify) finding Malays that speak Tamil, Chinese or any other language or dialect that helps them understand other communities is rare.
-(English is taught in school and is mandatory so I won't bother with that.)2.
-Demanding jobs. - Only a small number of Malays are willing to push to their full potential and become high achievers.
+(English is taught in school and is mandatory so I won't bother with that.)THE CHINESE

 This a community that throughout history has been through the worst and survived.
 They have weathered the most demanding rulers, torture and hardship before they got to our shores.
 This community stops at nothing to get what they want.
 Money is GOD or almost GOD in their culture.
 Their business sense is sharp and sometimes perceived as ruthless.Likes: